fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer1_computation/02_multitasking.rst

 In the context of multitasking, the range describes the degree of parallelism of a program function.
 There are three different degrees:

-- Serial
+- Synchronous/serial
-- Parallel with multithreading
+- Asynchronous/parallel using multithreading
-- Parallel with multiprocessing
+- Asynchronous/parallel using multiprocessing

 **Asynchronous execution of methods**